 To build a good pool area make sure it fits naturally into the yard.
 You could opt for an overall design that zones the backyard into different areas plus use similar plants and subtle screening so that the pool and wider yard flow into each other, suggests Dr Peter Reader.

 But there are alternatives.
 ‘A pool doesn’t have to look like your classic bright blue pool at all,’ says Dr Reader.

 ‘It can be styled and constructed out of materials that make it look like a crystal-clear pond.
 This can create a much more naturalistic and relaxing pool experience and on a chillier day you can leave the pool open and simply view it as a pond.
 Attractive historical tiling mosaics on the bottom of the pool can really add to the atmosphere and create a story or air of mystery.

 ‘You can go one step further and put in a natural swimming pool.
 These have become increasingly popular recently and deliver a completely different pool experience.

 They cleverly use natural filter systems and the poolside planting to keep the water clean and safe and therefore do not require any chemicals.
 Large areas are kept for open swimming and play, but you can also include quiet areas where you can sit amongst the waterside planting and observe the wildlife that visits.’

 To decorate a pool area and add color and energy opt for an accent color for patio umbrellas that can be picked up on patterned throw pillows and outdoor rugs.
 Add planters with summer blooms, too.

-If you’re spending time out there after dusk, dress up the area with lanterns to add soft light and design detail or use outdoor string lighting ideas to add atmosphere.
-You can keep any late night chill off and create a focal point with a fire pit or outdoor fireplace along with throw blankets you can offer guests.
+If your pool parties tend to stretch into the evening, dress up the area with lanterns to add soft light and design detail or use outdoor string lighting ideas to add atmosphere.
+You can stave off any late night chill and create a focal point with a fire pit or outdoor fireplace along with throw blankets you can offer guests.
 And for table settings for day or night-time dining, choose colorful china and glasses.